GlideCX/glidecx-api-docs/README.md

 * **source** `google` | `facebook` - omit field for all sources.
 The source can be found from the sources property when calling GET /businesses
 * **show_on_widget** - `true` | `false` - pull reviews that are marked as show on widget only
-* **location** add the location id to filter the reviews from specific location/business.
+* **location_id** add the location id to filter the reviews from specific location/business.
 The location id can be found from the id property when calling GET /businesses
 * **sort** - `desc` | `asc` - ordering of reviews

 ### Response